A Guide to Taghazout Morocco (not only for surfers)

 In recent years, Taghazout has become home to a number of new hotels, hostels, and guest houses, and there are plenty of apartments for rent on Airbnb.
 As I mentioned, one of the many advantages of Taghazout is that you can rent an apartment/room right on the oceanfront or at least with a view of the ocean.

-If you are traveling with a larger group, it is worth renting a separate apartment or even a villa.
-You can find many offers, as already mentioned, on Airbnb or on Booking.com.
-Be sure to check exactly where the place for rent is located in advance, as a lot of them state that they are in Taghazout, but they are in fact located in surrounding villages.
+If you are travelling with a larger group, it is worth renting a separate apartment or even a villa.
+As already mentioned, you can find many offers on Airbnb or Booking.com.
+Be sure to check exactly where the place for rent is located in advance, as many of them state that they are in Taghazout, but they are, in fact, located in surrounding villages.
 The rental price for double private apartments is about 50-100 euros/night.

 Taghazout has more than one hotel to choose from depending on your preferences and budget.
 If you want something simple but with a good atmosphere and an opportunity to meet other travelers, socialize, and/or take surfing or yoga classes, I always recommend Amayoursurf Hostel (30 euros/night for a double room), Hashpoint Surf Camp, and located a little further along on Taghazout Hill, Sun House Morocco, etc.